sathishprasanna/projectgroup8/README.md

 Through this API can return the data that you can need for our application in a convienient format.

 /Slack API
-It consists of several features like apphome incoming webhooks interactivity and shortcuts slash commands oauth and permission event subscriptions user I'd transactions.
+It consists of several features like- apphome, incoming webhooks, interactivity and shortcuts, slash commands, oauth and permission, event subscriptions & user I'd transactions.

+After linked these feature we may get a clear workspace for sharing our information to the required slack channel.